Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

-- Q: Why is the endpoint the data is being sent to / downloaded from removed from the source code?
-I would like to run it using Python.
+- Q: Can I run it using Python instead of the EXE?
-- A: Just to make it a smidge harder for ppl to mess with things.
+- A: Unfortunately no. There are crucial files missing from the repo (server endpoints, hash-salting mechanism, ...) to make it a smidge harder for ppl to mess with things.

 &nbsp;

-- Q: Why is the EXE so big?
-It looks suspicious!
-- A: Because pyinstaller has to bundle all dependencies to the EXE file and also I have little experience with it.

-&nbsp;

 - Q: The code did not find the WTF folder, then asked me to find it myself.
 I don't know where it is.
 Where can I find it?
-- A: Find the Ascension Launcher folder, it's under here: `Ascension Launcher\resources\client\WTF`
+- A: If you're not a special snowflake, find the Ascension Launcher folder, it's under here: `Ascension Launcher\resources\client\WTF`

 &nbsp;